 Hotels, Tents and Riads

 Each superior tent includes its own private basic-style bathroom with a western style toilet, running water, a basic shower.
 Dinner will be served under the stars (weather permitting).
-In the morning you will enjoy breakfast at the tents before you will head back to Erfoud where you will meet up with your 4×4 driver to return you to Erfoud.
+In the morning we will enjoy breakfast at the tents before we will head meet up with your 4×4 driver to return us to Erfoud.